anonaddy/addy.io/source/_articles/adding-an-additional-username.md

 Creating unlimited aliases under *@**janedoe**.anonaddy.com or *@**janedoe**.anonaddy.me (or use the paid-only domain).

-You can add 1 additional username as a Lite user and up to 3 additional usernames as a Pro user for totals of 2 and 4 respectively (including the one you signed up with).
-You can currently only login with the one that you originally signed up with.
+You can add 5 additional username as a Lite user and up to 20 additional usernames as a Pro user for totals of 6 and 21 respectively (including the one you signed up with).
+You can login with the any of your usernames (unless you have set the "Can Be Used To Login" toggle to OFF).

 You can also use the API to add a new username.